 Reliable and secure service desk automation features

-Automated help desk features should always have a high level of security.
+Automated help desk platform features should always have a high level of security.
 For instance, suspended and spam emails should not convert into tickets during ticket processing.

 This security feature helps to protect the information of clients and the systems of a company.